JazBom/typewriter-room-api/README.md

 # GENERAL

-# The Typewriter Room App - typewriter-room-API (for client, see 'typewriter-room-UI')
+# Typewriter Room App - typewriter-room-API
+(for client, see 'typewriter-room-UI')

 **Overview**